Over the past few years, cybersecurity has become a major concern for medical device manufacturers (MDMs), for a number of reasons.

 More Standards and Regulations are Coming

 Our discussion of standards and regulations is just the beginning.
-As cyberattacks are increasing in frequency and sophistication, and while the connectivity and data usage of medical devices result in rapidly expanding their attack surfaces, we can expect frequent upgrades to the current state of best practices and legal requirements for medical device manufacturers, supply chain vendors and end customers to safeguard patients and practitioners.
+As cyberattacks are increasing in frequency and sophistication, and while the connectivity and data usage of medical devices results in rapidly expanding their attack surfaces, we can expect frequent upgrades to the current state of best practices and legal requirements for medical device manufacturers, supply chain vendors and end customers to safeguard patients and practitioners.